First time in the world more than 60 D11 crawler tractors are sold in a single day.

 "This is the largest selection of D11s ever found at any sale, public or private, anywhere in the world.
 If you belong to the heavy equipment industry, you'll want to be here.
 And if you belong to the mining industry, you need to be here to be part of a historic sale," added Mr. Fairley.

 General auction details — Raleigh-Durham, NC (September 26 & 27, 2012):

-- Call the Raleigh-Durham, NC auction site to place your proxy bid over
+- Call the Raleigh-Durham, NC auction site to place your proxy bid over the phone.

 About Ritchie Bros.